osrf/gazebo_tutorials/plugins_random_velocity/tutorial-6.md

 A pointer to the SDF element for the plugin in the world file.

-The function checks that `ModelPtr` is not null and `sdf::ElementPtr` has the elements elements which are accepted by the plugin.
+The function checks that `ModelPtr` is not null and `sdf::ElementPtr` has the elements which are accepted by the plugin.

 ~~~
   // Get x clamping values